nsidc/granule-metgen/README.md

 When a granule has an associated `.spatial` file containing geodetic point data (≥3 points), MetGenC will automatically generate an optimized polygon to enclose the data points instead of using the basic point-to-point polygon method.
 This results in more accurate spatial coverage with fewer vertices.

+**This feature, while optional, is always enabled by default in MetGenC**.
+- To disable it entirely, edit the .ini file, add a \[Spatial\] section if necessary, and add the line `spatial_polygon_enabled = false`.
-**This feature is optional but enabled by default within MetGenC.
-To disable or to change values**, edit the .ini file for the collection and add any or all of the following parameters and the values you'd like them to be.
-Largely the values shouldn't need to be altered, but should ingest fail for GPolygonSpatial errors, the attribute to add to the .ini file would be the `spatial_polygon_cartesian_tolerance`, and decreasing the coordinate precision (e.g., .0001 => .01).
+- When `spatial_polygon_enabled = true` (either by default or when set as such in the .ini file) the other parameters listed below can be added to and edited in the .ini file.
+For the most part, the values shouldn't need to be altered!
+However, if ingest fails due to GPolygonSpatial errors, the first attribute to add to or edit in the .ini file should be `spatial_polygon_cartesian_tolerance` by decreasing its coordinate precision
+  (e.g., .0001 => .01) which will increase the distance between gpolygon vertices, expanding the spatial extent.

 **Configuration Parameters:**